Project’s context & challenges

 PWNT provided a sustainable, high-performance pre-treatment solution tailored to the needs of the Andijk III facility.
 The system integrates several advanced technologies, including suspended ion exchange (SIX®) for the removal of natural organic matter and targeted micro-pollutants, and a robust ceramic membrane filtration stage using 10 CeraMac® C90 vessels.
 In this application, the membranes operate without the need for chemical cleaning-in-place (CIP), further reducing chemical use and operational complexity.

 Combined with the existing ultraviolet (UV/H₂O₂) and granular activated carbon (GAC) treatment steps, the result is a robust and sustainable water treatment process.
-The full system works in harmony with the existing infrastructure, maximizing reliability and efficiency while delivering safe, high-quality drinking water to the region.
+The full system maximizes reliability and efficiency while delivering safe, high-quality drinking water to the region.

 Contact our experts